diffusion-io/diffusion-rust-task/README.md

 - Implement a CLI (Command Line Interface) to interact with the system.
 - Include unit and integration tests to cover critical functionalities and concurrency logic.

+## Task 5: Extension

+#### Objective:

+To add an additional feature to the application: write a program which, given a specific word, will return a list of files that this word appears in, alongside its location in those files.

+#### Focus:

+Specialized Data Structures.

+#### Requirements:

+- Implement a method or CLI to query the program for a specific word.